NicoZweifel/bevy_eidolon/README.md

 ## Scope & Philosophy

-The standard implementation only supports simple colors, shapes, and basic features.
+The standard implementation only supports simple colors and basic features.

 > [!IMPORTANT]
 > **I don't want this to become a monster material that supports everything.**